THE BODY ECOLOGY DIET

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 A popular diet system is called the body ecology diet system.
-This article will summarize this system briefly, and my comments about it, based on nutritional balancing principles.
+This article will summarize this system briefly, and includes comments about it, based on the principles of development science.

 THE BASIC BODY ECOLOGY DIET